costasanc/Bookstore-exercise/README.md

 ## Required

-- Resolution needs to be fully in English
-- We expect you to create a SpringBoot project [this template](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.2.RELEASE&packaging=jar&jvmVersion=11&groupId=com.adobe&artifactId=bookstore&name=bookstore&description=Book%20Store&packageName=com.adobe.bookstore&dependencies=web,data-jpa,h2), create a public repository with a solution.
-Once the code is complete, reply to your hiring person of contact.
+- We expect you to create a SpringBoot project [this template](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.2.RELEASE&packaging=jar&jvmVersion=11&groupId=com.adobe&artifactId=bookstore&name=bookstore&description=Book%20Store&packageName=com.adobe.bookstore&dependencies=web,data-jpa,h2).
 - We expect you to implement tests for the requested functionalities.
 You decide the scope.

 ## Solution